Fatenmazloum/Software-Engineering/Module6/README.md

 git push -u origin main

+✅ Supabase is a cloud platform that provides a hosted PostgreSQL database along with many extra features.

+In other words, Supabase runs PostgreSQL for you in the cloud, so you don’t have to install or manage PostgreSQL yourself.

 ✅  If you deploy your app connected to Supabase’s managed database, then:

 You don’t need a local database named myappdb.